Style (Luna Sea album)

 Style is the fifth studio album by Japanese rock band Luna Sea, released on April 22, 1996.
 It was the band's last on the record label MCA Victor, became their first number one on the Oricon Albums Chart, and charted for 21 weeks.
 In 1996, it was certified Platinum by the RIAJ for sales over 400,000.
+Luna Sea re-recorded the entire album and released it on November 29, 2023, through Avex Trax.